d3noDL/tl_objecttracker/README.md

-# tl_objecttracker
+# OBJECT TRACKER TOOL

- A small tool created for my project.
+ - A small tool created for my project.
 Tracks the GameObjects you choose for easy access in huge hierarchies.